mobify/mobifyjs/docs/appendix.md

         return $('.content');
     }

-You can then use the inspector to step through the execution of your konf.
+You can then use the inspector to step through the execution of your konf and identify the error.
+Remeber to remove the `debugger;` statement when you are done!

 ## Debugging Templates (Viewing source, inspecting rendered DOM)

 Mobify.js adaptations are evaluated against the source DOM.
-"View Source" shows the source DOM, not the result of the adaptation.
+"View Source" shows the source HTML, not the result of the adaptation.
 In situations where you need to view the rendered DOM, use Firebug or the WebKit inspector.
 The DOM tab (labelled 'HTML' or 'Elements') displays a DOM tree that shows the adaptated DOM.
 Browse this tree to see the full result of the adaptation.

 # Common Issues